germangarcia17/eventVault-project/README.md

 This project is built with:

 - Vite
-- TypeScript
+- JavaScript (ES6+)
 - React
-- shadcn-ui
-- Tailwind CSS
+- CSS Modules
+- GSAP
+- Supabase
+- Stripe

 ## How can I deploy this project?